nstanogias/web3-todo/README.md

 - [https://web3-todo-one.vercel.app/](https://web3-todo-one.vercel.app/)

-## Getting Started
+## Backend and running instructions

-The project is currently using supabase as a backend as a service which offers a Postgres database.
+The project is currently using supabase as Backend-as-a-Service which provides a Postgres database for data storage.
+Two tables are created:

+- Users: Keeps information about unique wallet_addresses
+- Todos: Keeps information about todos.
+There is a column **wallet_address** acting as a foreign key to _users_ table.

 You can also run the app locally by uncommenting the code in comments in todo.actions.ts file.
-In that case an in-memory database is used.
+In that case an **in-memory** database is used and the backend is next.js itself with **Route Handlers**.

-and run:
+In that case simply run:

 ```bash
 npm run dev
 ```

+Keep in mind that you need to create an **env.local** file and replace the environment variable **NEXT_PUBLIC_PROJECT_ID** as seen in the _.env.example_ file.

 ## Functional Requirements